Are you preparing for your first contest? Unsure about your pre-contest diet plan?

-There must be tens of thousands of commentaries and views on what the correct pre-contest diet is.
+There must be tens of thousands of commentaries and views on what the correct pre-contest diet plan is.
 Clearly if you are getting ready for a bodybuilding competition your objective is to drop as much fat off your body as possible.

-Step 2: subtract an appropriate number from your BMR to ensure that you lose the fat you put on during the off-season.
+Step 2: Subtract an appropriate number from your BMR to ensure that you lose the fat you put on during the off-season.

-Step 3: find how many calories will come from which macronutrients and where they will fit into your diet.
+Step 3: Find how many calories will come from which macronutrients and where they will fit into your diet.

 Controlling your eating behavior in the off-season is just as important as pre-contest.
 This is where some of the best “muscle gaining” can happen.
 This can also be where some of the best “fat gaining” can happen if you don’t control your eating habits.
 Make a promise to yourself to try to stay as lean as possible but also to put on some quality mass.

 You can start your pre-contest training and diet as many as 20 weeks before the competition.
 Another strategy some bodybuilders use is to follow a gaining/hardening cycle for about 10 months before switching to their pre-contest diet plan.
 The beauty of this plan is that you not only get bigger, but you’ll stay within reasonable striking distance of your contest condition all year long.

 Your pre-workout food is extremely important.
 This meal keeps your blood-glucose levels steady all through your workout.
 Your general workout will be the product of this meal in nearly all cases.
 The meal will be different depending on if you are off-season or in a pre-contest training phase.
 Sample pre-workout meal components: protein – beef, steak, chicken or turkey.
 Carbohydrates – fruits such as peaches and grapefruit.

 Pre-Contest Diet Plan – The Last Two Weeks